If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 1. Register Your Domain Name

-The first step in building your blog is registering a domain name, your blog’s name, or address on the internet.
+The first step in building your blog is registering a domain name, or your blog’s address, on the Internet.
+Think of a domain name as your mobile phone number.

+Without it, people can’t reach you by phone.
 You must purchase a mobile phone number if you want people to contact you via phone.

 While there are no right or wrong domain names, a short and memorable name will bring more value to your business.
+A lousy domain name might break your business’s reputation and image.

-Read this comprehensive guide for a more in-depth look into how to name your blog.
+Let’s briefly walk through how to find the right domain name for your business.
+Read this comprehensive guide for a more in-depth look at how to name your blog.

 How to Choose a Good Domain Name